broadlume/Web2TextLeadProcessor/README.md

 Q. A retailer has two locations, both have the same phone number assigned to them.
 One user submits a lead to one location, and another submits it to the other location

 A. Web2Text will open two leads with the same Twilio conversation ID

+Q. A location has open Web2Text leads and changes it's phone number in Nexus/Salesforce

+A. Old Web2Text leads will continue to go to the old phone number, while new ones will go to the new phone number